 2. Cats and Dogs

-Cats and dogs are natural predators when it comes to rats and will kill them effectively.
+Cats and dogs are natural predators of rats and will kill them effectively.

-Traps are another effective method.
-There are snap traps and electric traps that will kill rats but if you prefer not to kill the rats, live traps can be used to catch them and you can then relocate the rats far from your home.
+Traps are another practical method.
+There are snap traps and electric traps that will kill rats, but if you prefer not to kill the rats, live traps can be used to catch them, and you can then relocate the rats far from your home.